English for Logistics: Essential Vocabulary to Get the Job Done Right

 Tanya scaled down her plans for the start-up because the warehousing costs were too expensive.

-And in order to succeed, you also need to know the right “lingo” that’s currently in vogue, so take your time with this list.
-Bookmark this post, learn and review the definitions and research topics or concepts that are unfamiliar to you.
+Take your time with this list—you don’t have to learn it all at once.
+Bookmark this post, review the definitions regularly and research any topics or concepts that are unfamiliar to you.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)